tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 - retain_old - when true, receiver accepts tags old_rx and rx.
 - tag=... - the TX-epoch value written on an outgoing message.
 - e==... - the epoch tag carried on an incoming message (what the peer sent).
-- FINISHED / START / WAIT_RESP / WAIT_I_NKU / WAIT_R_NKU / ACTIVATE RETENTION / RESPOND / WAIT_ACK - diagram states; FINISHED denotes the steady state after success.
+- FINISHED / START / WAIT_RESP / WAIT_I_FIN / WAIT_R_FIN / ACTIVATE RETENTION / RESPOND / WAIT_ACK - diagram states; FINISHED denotes the steady state after success.

 Crossed requests.
 If both peers independently initiate the extended key update and the key_update_request messages cross in flight, compare the KeyShareEntry.key_exchange values.
 The request with the lower lexicographic value must be ignored.
 If the values are equal, the endpoint must abort with an "unexpected_message" alert.
 If the peer's value is higher than the local one, the endpoint abandons its in-flight update and processes the peer's request as responder.